bendmorris/hide-n-stab/README.md

 harmless bundles of clothes.

 Your goal is to kill other players without being killed yourself.
 You can only kill someone by stabbing them from behind.
+You get points for killing other players, and nothing for killing AI-controlled cloaks.

 Whenever you attack, your eyes will glow and your knife will be visible, revealing you to other players as a human for a short time, so be careful and